NY top court hands win to Kesha in Dr. Luke defamation case

 The court also said a state judge should have allowed Kesha to file counterclaims against Dr. Luke for emotional distress, punitive damages and legal fees.

-Lawyers for Kesha, whose full name is Kesha Rose Sebert, and Dr. Luke did not immediately respond to requests for comment.
+Lawyers for Kesha, whose full name is Kesha Rose Sebert, did not immediately respond to requests for comment.

+Christine Lepera, a lawyer for Dr. Luke, said she was confident that Kesha's counterclaims would ultimately be rejected.
+Lepera added: "At trial, Ms. Sebert will be required to defend her harmful and long-standing press campaign against Mr. Gottwald."

 Kesha sued the producer and Sony Music in 2014 seeking to get out of a multi-album recording deal, and Dr. Luke counter-sued her for defamation.
 Kesha had a string of hits beginning in 2009 including "Tik Tok" and "We R Who We R."